andrew/ultimate-awesome/README.md

 - [awesome-machine-learning](https://github.com/brandonhimpfen/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
 - [awesome-terraform](https://github.com/brandonhimpfen/awesome-terraform) - A curated list of awesome Terraform modules, tools, resources, and learning material.
 - [awesome-b-r](https://github.com/br-automation-community/awesome-b-r) - A curated list of awesome B&R  frameworks, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
+- [awesome-bqn](https://github.com/brian-ed/awesome-bqn) - A list of awesome libraries for BQN.
 - [awesome-masked-autoencoder](https://github.com/chaoningzhang/awesome-masked-autoencoder) - A curated list of awesome masked autoencoder in self-supervised learning.
 - [YA-awesome](https://github.com/chengcyber/YA-awesome) - Yet Another Awesome List 🤓.
 - [awesome-programming-tools](https://github.com/ChessMax/awesome-programming-tools) - The list of awesome programming tools that can simplify and speed up everyday work.